 We wrestle with our faith in these hours and wonder if we did something to make God mad at us.
 It seems that His blessings are held back from our lives, while others are experiencing His wonderful favor and protection.

-We pray for relief, only to be met with more troubles.
-Then our prayer life moves to a plea for strength to make it through, and a hope that He will indeed listen to our petition.
-It is at these times that the Spirit comforts us with the truths of Scripture.
+We pray for relief, only to be met with more troubles and a seeming silence from Heaven.
+Then our prayer life moves to a plea for strength to make it through and a hope that He will indeed listen to our petition.

 I. Our God is Indeed in Control

+The first thing that we must realize is that God is sovereign.
 Psalm 103 begins as a magnificent hymn of praise to the Lord.
 It talks about His blessings and compassion as a loving Father to us His children.
 The Psalm ends with a universal call for praise.
 That call begins with verse 19 and a declaration of God's sovereignty.
 It is this wonderful sovereignty that gives our Lord the ability and freedom to show His magnificent blessing and compassion spoken of earlier.
+The verse states: